 Outdoor Activity – Spend some time outdoors, either in a park or in your backyard and of course, enjoy your freezer pop!

 Indoor Activity – We all know you can buy a freezer pop but why not make your own?
 It’s so easy!
-There are many freezer pop kits that you can use and you can use your own juice or fruit concoction!
+There are many ways to make homemade freezer pops!

 National Sugar Cookie Day – Sugar cookies are both a treat and a craft!
 You can decorate them elaborately or just spread some frosting and sprinkles on them.
 Either way, they are a delicious and fun treat to make.

-Indoor Activity – Have some fun making sugar cookies and decorating them with this cookie decorating kit!
+Indoor Activity – Have some fun making sugar cookies and decorating them with a cookie decorating kit!
 It literally turns cookie making into a crafts project.

 Kitten Day – I have taken care of kittens and there is no doubt that they are really cute and playful and fun but they can be a lot of work for older adults.
 Also, because they are so small they do tend to dart in and out of everywhere and could cause an older adult to trip and fall so be very careful with kittens.